MonoidMusician/blog/sources/technology_future.md

 For fun, I do a lot of image editing on my phone with Snapseed, an app developed by a startup and bought by Google.
 Itʼs a really cool app, it has a slick UI that is perfect for the phone and easy to use, and it has a bunch of nice ways to edit things.

-These edits range from the more autofilter-like (e.g. sepia filter, automatic white balance) to the more fine-grained tools (color curves editor, healing tool).
+These edits range from the more autofilter-like ([e.g.]{t=} sepia filter, automatic white balance) to the more fine-grained tools (color curves editor, healing tool).
 Additionally, you can see how these edits stack up in history and selectively remove them.
 While applying each edit, you can hold the screen to flip between the previous edit and current edit of the image, and afterwards you can compare to the original loaded image.
 One of the best features is that each edit admits masking, so you can paint it on to certain parts of the image.